hashicorp/vault/website/source/guides/operations/vault-ha-consul.html.md

 for _Vault Enterprise Pro_ with additional fee.
 This is particularly useful for processing high volume Encryption as a Service ([Transit secrets engine](/docs/secrets/transit/index.html)) requests.
-Read [Performance Standby Nodes](/docs/enterprise/performance-standby/index.html) documentation for more details.
+Read [Performance Standby Nodes](/docs/enterprise/performance-standby/index.html) documentation and a [guide](/guides/operations/performance-nodes.html) for more details.

 ~> This guide will walk you through a simple Vault Highly Available (HA) cluster